 - Manic tendencies

-Within situations of abuse, the risk for and intensity of these side effects rises.
-Due to the CNS stimulation, a person’s blood pressure, breathing, heart and temperature rates all climb, placing undue strain on your cardiovascular system.
-From this and other impacts, additional side effects may arise, many more dangerous, including:
+Within situations of use, the risk for and intensity of these side effects rises.
+Due to the CNS stimulation, a person’s blood pressure, breathing, heart, and temperature rates all climb, placing undue strain on your cardiovascular system.
+From this and other impacts, additional side effects may arise.

-It can be scary to realize the risks you’re exposing yourself too.
+It can be scary to realize that you’re exposing yourself to heightened risks.
 Replace your fear with a sense of empowerment and hope.
-With our help you can begin working on protecting your body and brain as you develop a sober life.
+With our help, you can begin working on protecting your body and brain as you develop a sober life.

 Learn Valuable Life Skills

-For those who began using Adderall in an attempt to bolster their performance, either academically or professionally, the thought of a sober life can be intimidating.
-As the Adderall abuse accelerated, handling these areas upon your own accord through your skill, talent and determination likely took second stage to the drug.
+For those who began using Adderall in an attempt to bolster their performance, the thought of a sober life can be intimidating.
+As the Adderall use accelerated, handling these areas upon your own accord through your skill, talent and determination may seem frightening.

-Within an addicted state, many individuals may be convinced they can’t handle the challenges and expectations of these responsibilities without the drug.
+Within an addicted state, many individuals may believe they can’t handle the challenges and expectations of these responsibilities without the drug.
 This isn’t true.
-We’re here to show you the power you have within, power which can build positive changes and success for yourself, your loved ones and your career.
+We’re here to show you the power you have within, a power that can build positive changes and success for yourself, your loved ones, and your career.

-The Benefits Of Inpatient Drug Rehab Programs For Adderall Abuse
+The Benefits Of Inpatient Drug Rehab Programs For Adderall Use

-Inpatient programs offer a greater continuity of treatment, that is, when you move from one treatment modality to the next, the overarching goals of your treatment carry from one session to the next.
-At Vertava Health we treat addiction medically, mentally and spiritually.
-Through this approach you’ll get far more out of both your treatment and recovery, as well as better all around health.
+At Vertava Health, we treat addiction medically, mentally, and spiritually.
+Through this approach, you’ll get far more out of both your treatment and recovery, as well as better all-around health.

 Here are some of the transformative and research-based treatment modalities we rely on to help you build a healthy, sober life: